-- a) a set of the UK BCR Commitments and associated Annexes: - Annex 1: How Accenture complies with its UK BCR, - Annex 2: Categories of individuals, categories of personal data, processing, purposes recipients, countries, - Annex 3: Individual rights requests and complaint handling procedure, - Annex 4: Definitions, - Annex 5: Intercompany Agreement; which sets out Accenture's data privacy obligations, the safeguards we have established to meet those obligations, how we manage individuals' rights and complaints under the UK BCR and how to contact us. - b) They are supported by a set of supplementary documents which are not formally part of the UK BCR: - Annex 6: Accenture Supporting Documentation, - Annex 7: Revision History.
+- a) a set of the BCR Commitments and associated Annexes: - Annex 1: How Accenture complies with its BCR; - Annex 2: Categories of individuals, categories of personal data, processing, purposes recipients, countries; - Annex 3: Individual rights requests and complaint handling procedure; - Annex 4: Definitions; - Annex 5: Intercompany Agreement; which sets out Accenture's data privacy obligations, the safeguards we have established to meet those obligations, how we manage individuals' rights and complaints under the BCR and how to contact us. - b) they are supported by a set of supplementary documents which are not formally part of the BCR: - Annex 6: Accenture Supporting Documentation; - Annex 7: Revision History.

-The UK BCR reflect the standards contained in UK Data Privacy Laws and have been approved by relevant data privacy Regulators in Europe.
-Having the UK BCR and the EU BCR means that all our group entities which sign up to them must comply with the same internal set of rules - that there are appropriate and uniform data privacy safeguards in place across our organization.
+The BCR reflect the standards contained in European Data Privacy Laws and have been approved by most data privacy Regulators in Europe.
+Having the BCR means that all our group entities which sign up to them must comply with the same internal set of rules - that there are appropriate and uniform data privacy safeguards in place across our organization.
 It also means that individuals' rights stay the same no matter where individuals' personal data is processed by Accenture.

 Accenture has a global data privacy program to manage these commitments and address ethical and legal compliance, accountability, opportunities and risk.
-All Accenture entities and employees bound by these UK BCR and the EU BCR, irrespective of geographic location, abide by the same rules for processing personal data.
+All Accenture entities and employees bound by these BCR, irrespective of geographic location, abide by the same rules for processing personal data.